kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 Build and run the project, show the animals view, then have fun interrupting yourself and wobbling the view up and down!

-## Where To Go From Here?
+## Where to go from here?

 Congratulations!
-You've had a good exploration of the new powers available to you now that you can use Property Animators!
-Go forth and fill your apps with interruptible, interactive animations, including an extra level of awesome in your view controller transitions.
+You’ve had a good exploration of the new powers available to you now that you can use Property Animators!
+Go forth and fill your apps with interruptible, interactive animations, including an extra level of awesomeness in your view controller transitions.

-There's a lot more detail on Property Animators in our excellent book, **iOS Animations By Tutorials**!
+There’s a lot more detail on Property Animators in our excellent book, _iOS Animations By Tutorials_!
 Check it out!
 The WWDC video, 2016 session 216, available at [https://developer.apple.com/videos/play/wwdc2016/216/](https://developer.apple.com/videos/play/wwdc2016/216/) is also full of useful information.